glodanif/LazyLoadListener/README.md

 `LazyLoadOnScrollListener(int bunchSize)` - `bunchSize` is *limit*

-`LazyLoadOnScrollListener(int bunchSize, int startLoadOffset)` - limit and offset from bottom, for example if startLoadOffset = 5 and your list contains 20 items, onLoad event will be colled when you reached 15th item.
+`LazyLoadOnScrollListener(int bunchSize, int startLoadOffset)` - *limit* and offset from bottom, for example if `startLoadOffset` = 5 and your list contains 20 items, onLoad event will be called when you reach 15th item.

 `LazyLoadOnScrollListener` is abstract class, you have to implement one method - `onLoad(int offset)`.

 don't forget to apply this listener to your `ListView`:

-`listView.setOnScrollListener(new LazyLoadOnScrollListener(10) { ... });`
+`listView.setOnScrollListener(new LazyLoadOnScrollListener(LIMIT) { ... });`

-### 2. onLoad() callback
+### 2. onLoad(int offset) callback
-This callback will be called when you reach ond of list (or itemsCount - startLoadOffset items), `offset` param is count of loaded items and it will play *offset* role.
-In this method you should do your server call with new *offset* value
+This method will be called when you reach end of list (or `itemsCount - startLoadOffset` items), `offset` param is count of loaded items and it will play *offset* role.
+In this method you should do your next server call with new *offset* value

 ### 3. After server call
 Notify listener about result of your server call: